-Roughly half of all tax evaders are now sentenced to probation without imprisonment, while the other half receives sentences that require them to serve an average prison term of twelve months.
+Under pre-guidelines practice, roughly half of all tax evaders were sentenced to probation without imprisonment, while the other half received sentences that required them to serve an average prison term of twelve months.
 This guideline is intended to reduce disparity in sentencing for tax evasion and to somewhat increase average sentence length.
 As a result, the number of purely probationary sentences will be reduced.
 The Commission believes that any additional costs of imprisonment that may be incurred as a result of the increase in the average term of imprisonment for tax evasion are inconsequential in relation to the potential increase in revenue.
-Current estimates are that income taxes are underpaid by approximately \$90 billion annually.

-Although currently some large-scale evaders serve as much as five years in prison, in practice the average sentence length for defendants sentenced to a term of imprisonment does not increase rapidly with the amount of tax evaded.
-Thus, the average time served by those sentenced to a term of imprisonment for evading less than \$10,000 in taxes is about nine months, while the corresponding figure for those evading over \$100,000 in taxes is about sixteen months.
+According to estimates current at the time this guideline was originally developed (1987), income taxes are underpaid by approximately \$90 billion annually.
+Although under pre-guidelines practice some large-scale evaders served as much as five years in prison, the average sentence length for defendants sentenced to a term of imprisonment did not increase rapidly with the amount of tax evaded.
+Thus, the average time served by those sentenced to a term of imprisonment for evading less than \$10,000 in taxes was about nine months, while the corresponding figure for those evading over \$100,000 in taxes was about sixteen months.
 Guideline sentences should result in small increases in the average length of imprisonment for most tax cases that involve less than \$100,000 in tax evaded.
 The increase is expected to be somewhat larger for cases involving more taxes.

 Failure to report criminally-derived income is included as a factor for deterrence purposes.
 Criminally-derived income is generally difficult to establish, so that the tax loss in such cases will tend to be substantially understated.
 An enhancement for offenders who violate the tax laws as part of a pattern of criminal activity from which they derive a substantial portion of their income also serves to implement the mandate of 28 U.S.C. § 994(n).
-Current-practice estimates are that, on average, the presence of this factor increases time served by the equivalent of 2 levels.
+Estimates from pre-guidelines practice were that, on average, the presence of this factor increased time served by the equivalent of 2 levels.

 Although tax evasion always involves some planning, unusually sophisticated efforts to conceal the evasion decrease the likelihood of detection and therefore warrant an additional sanction for deterrence purposes.
-Analyses of data for other frauds and property crimes show that careful planning or sophistication generally results in an average increase of at least 2 levels.
+Analyses of pre-guidelines data for other frauds and property crimes showed that careful planning or sophistication generally resulted in an average increase of at least 2 levels.